trek-view/basecamp/_posts/2022-03-18-gopro-telemetry-exporter-getting-started.md

 ---
-date: 2022-03-11
+date: 2022-03-18
-title: "Extracting GoPro GPS and other Telemetry Data using ffmpeg"
+title: "Gettting started with GoPro Telemetry Exporter"
-description: "A guide that shows some of the commands we use most for processing 360 virtual tour videos."
+description: "An alternative to exiftool when working with GPMD."
 categories: developers
-tags: [exiftool, ffmpeg, gmpd, telemetry, metadata]
+tags: [exiftool, ffmpeg, gmpd, telemetry, metadata, gpmf]
 author_staff_member: dgreenwood
-image: /assets/images/blog/2022-03-11/ffmpeg-virtual-tour-cheat-sheet-meta.jpg
+image: /assets/images/blog/2022-03-18/
-featured_image: /assets/images/blog/2022-03-11/ffmpeg-virtual-tour-cheat-sheet-sm.jpg
+featured_image: /assets/images/blog/2022-03-18/
 layout: post
 published: false
 ---

-Step 3
-Type cmd on the folder location until it opens a command prompt window.
-Furthermore, type and run the command below: ffmpeg -y -i xxxx.MP4 -codec copy -map 0:3 -f rawvideo xxxx.bin
+**An alternative to exiftool when working with GPMD.**

 If you follow this blog you will have seen me use exiftool to extract telemetry (and other data from video files).

 As we work exclusively with GoPro cameras, I wanted to try out another way to do this, specifically designed for GoPro cameras.

+For a long time I've followed

 ## Introducing GoPro Utils